mponce0/bioC.logs/README.md

 The function will return a list containing a dataframe per package entered with columns as indicated by the `format` argument

+The function will also attempt to report when a package names has been misspelled or just the server is not reachable.
+If you are receiving warning messages please check either of these situations.

 ## Installation